Keven-R/TicTac/README.md

 So you think you're better than everyone else hey? prove it and show them the leaderboard on the main menu

+## Theme

+Switch between light and dark mode by switching your device theme.

 ### Made with love by:

 * Keven Rashleigh